Wednesday, January 31, 2007

 I've owned scratchy old TAS audiotapes from the 70s, shabby, flickery old crosstapes of illegal crosstapes (of TAS episodes shown on Perth TV in the 80s and snatched by fans with old, boxy Beta and VHS videorecorders), a few UK-imported sell-through tapes (marked "Not for retail sale in Australia or New Zealand"), and some half-hearted home recordings, with parts of ads left in (damn new pause button) from TAS's last Saturday morning run Down Under in the early 90s.

+But now, I have pristine copies -- and they are glorious.
 The box and enclosed pamphlet fail to describe the bonus features, but inside you'll find:

 Season 1 (1973-1974)